fatimazeino/finalproject/README.md

 # finalproject
 This project use a machine learning algorithm (linear regression) to expect boston house prices
 -----------------------------------------------------------------------------------------------
+This project run in Goolge colab
-Import dependencies (the machine learning library sklearn, numpy, and pandas) Load the Boston Housing Data Set from the scikit-learn library using load_boston() function and print it Print the value of the dictionary (BostonDataset) to understand what it contains:
+Two files in different format(Bostonhouseprices.ipynb and bostonhouseprices.py) have the same code Import dependencies (the machine learning library sklearn, numpy, and pandas) Load the Boston Housing Data Set from the scikit-learn library using load_boston() function and print it Print the value of the dictionary (BostonDataset) to understand what it contains: